-- If you are viewing measurement data, when i is pressed, the display will move to the screen showing the text DATA IN DISPLAY MEMORY RECORDED FROM... which gives the period of time data was recorded see Fig.4.4 for details.\\ - If the Monitor is performing measurements when is pressed, the Monitor will display the last measured concentrations of all the gases.
+If you are viewing measurement data, when is pressed, the display will move to the screen showing the text DATA IN of time data was recorded - see Fig. 4.4 for details.

+• If the Monitor is performing measurements when $\square$ is pressed, the Monitor will display the last measured concentrations of all the gases.